-Self-study materials are in the form of booklets, and resources on a memory stick and on-line on WebCT.
-The programme materials are written as Units which make up a Module.
+Self-study materials are available online using the Virtual Learning Environment (VLE).
+The course materials are written as Units which make up a Module.
 Each Module has overall aims and outcomes and there are activities (which are not assessed) which you can do to relate the text to your own situation.
-In addition to the Units, students are expected to read a range of other books and journal articles.
+In addition to the Units, you will be expected to read a range of other books and journal articles.

-The tutorials with a tutor and other students are to support students in their learning.
-At the tutorials students discuss course materials, plan assignments and share their experiences of practice in the field.
-Attendance at tutorials is essential so that you learn from each other by listening and contributing.
-For international students, and in some exceptional cases in the UK, it may not be possible to find a local tutor group, and students will then be supported by a tutor using email.
+You will have a regional or online tutor group and attend face to face or online tutorials twice a term.
+The tutorials with a tutor and other students are to support you in their learning.
+At the tutorials you will discuss course materials, plan assignments and share your experiences of practice in the field.
+Attendance at the tutorials is essential so that you learn from each other by listening and contributing.

 Learning is assessed through a written assignment at the end of each module.
-The assignments for the first two modules on the programme are essays, addressing an issue that is of practical and intellectual significance to the student.
-Students are expected to draw on the literature and their own experience to support their arguments.
-The third assignment in the first year is a project module where the student undertakes and writes up a piece of reflective practice.
+The assignments for the first two modules on the course are essays, addressing an issue that is of practical and intellectual significance to the student.
+You will be expected to draw on the literature and your own experience to support your arguments.
+The third assignment in the first year is a project module where you will undertake and writes up a piece of reflective practice.
 These first three modules form the ‘core’ and are compulsory for an award to be made in Autism (Children).
 The three modules are sequential; information in Modules 2 and 3 building on the earlier units and the modules must be taken in sequence.

-In the second year, students may stay within the autism field by taking a double project (which is all that is needed at Level H for a BPhil, followed by the dissertation of 10,000 words).
-Masters students may also do a double project module, but in addition they need to do one or two other subject modules, which may be the second module from the Autism (Adults) programme, or a module on Challenging Behaviour and Autism, or a module on Inclusive practice.
-Masters students then take the research module (PIE) and write a 15,000 word dissertation.
+In the second year, you may stay within the autism field by taking a double project.
+Masters students may also do a double project module, but in addition they will need to do one or two other subject modules, which may be the second module from the Special Education: Autism (Adults) programme, or a module on Challenging Behaviour and Autism, or a module on Inclusive practice.
+Masters students will then take the research module (PIE) and write a 15,000 word dissertation.

-Students who successfully complete three modules at Level H are awarded the Advanced Certificate in Autism (children) at the end of the first year or they can proceed into a second year to complete the BPhil degree.
-Students who successfully complete three modules at Level M are awarded the Postgraduate Certificate in Autism (children) at the end of the first year or can continue to study for the Postgraduate Diploma (one more year) or a Masters degree (two more years minimum).
+Students who successfully complete three modules at Level H are awarded the Advanced Certificate in Autism (children) at the end of the first year.
+Students who successfully complete three modules at Level M are awarded the Postgraduate Certificate in Special Education: Autism (children) at the end of the first year or can continue to study for a Masters degree (two more years minimum).